HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

 -- We need to find out other factors to analyze together for this insights.

 -- 3.2.2.8 DISCOUNTS
--- 1. How many discounts types?
+-- 1. HOW MANY DISCOUNTS TYPES?
       SELECT distinct discount
       FROM bikesales_usa;
 -- Having 30 types of discounts (from 0 to 29)

--- 2. Did people tend to buy Bikes with the highest discounts?
+-- 2. DID PEOPLE TEND TO BUY BIKES WITH THE HIGHEST DISCOUNTS?
       SELECT discount,
              sum(revenue) AS Total_revenue
       FROM bikesales_usa
       GROUP BY discount
       ORDER BY sum(revenue) DESC;
 -- Top 3 DISCOUNTS (15,18,11); however, the highest discount was 29.